yashakhoshini/yasha-fastpages/_pages/vocab.md

 search_exclude: true
 ---

-If statement - If proved true, performs a function
+If statement - if proved true, performs a function

-Variable  -  A value that can change depending on the conditions
+Variable  -  a value that can change depending on the conditions

-Jupyter  - Lets you write and run code at the same time
+Jupyter  - lets you write and run code at the same time

+Push/Pull - to send / recieve code to and from Github

+Markdown - syntac used to format plain text

+Define - defining a function or method

+Front matter - a section of code that is on top of files with key-values

+Boolean - value that is either true or false